AustinCodingAcademy/PHPIntermediate/syllabus/04 Object Oriented Programming.md

 $Soup = new SoupOfTheDay();
 $Soup->setSoupName('Soup-A-Pilla');
 ```
-Setters are important because now made it aptly clear to anyone that uses your class that you are giving them permission to mutate the soup of the day.
+Setters are important because we have now made it aptly clear to anyone that uses our class that we are giving them permission to mutate the ```$soupName``` property.
 If you just made all your properties public, the client would assume that they could modify anything, at any point in time, and this might not be what you intend.

 Remember from our discussion earlier we said that ```private``` properties can only be accessed from the class within which they were defined and
 ```protected``` properties can only be accessed from within an inheritance hierarchy.